Fakih-Hamid/Game-Security-API-mini-project/README.md

 # Game Security API

-An anti-cheat monitoring platform built for security teams at studios like Blizzard to ingest gameplay telemetry, evaluate live threats, and surface actionable insights for analysts.
+Demonstration of an anti-cheat monitoring platform concept that ingests gameplay telemetry, analyzes emerging threats, and surfaces actionable insights for security analysts.

 ## Highlights